statesman/single-page-project/README.md

 	* js: for project specific files
 	* less: for less css source files.
 * use ftpush grunt task to publish public.
+	* The path is in `Gruntfile.js`.
+Add the username/password into a file called .ftppass as per [ftpush docs](https://www.npmjs.com/package/grunt-ftpush).
+Make sure that file is in the .gitignore.